MizukiZ/exchangerate_host/README.md

 # ExchangerateHost

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/exchangerate_host`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+ExchangerateHost is a very simple gem to integrate your ruby application with [exchangerate.host](https://exchangerate.host).

 ## Installation
+Install with the following command:

+    $ gem install exchangerate_host

-Add this line to your application's Gemfile:
+For rails appliactions, add this line to your application's Gemfile:

 ```ruby
 gem 'exchangerate_host'